Healthy Homes Assessment Stokes Valley

 What are the reasons why Healthy Homes Compliance So Important?

-One in three households rent the property in New Zealand and Stokes Valley, and research indicates that rental houses are more likely to be colder, older, have less efficient heating and tend to be of poorer quality than houses that are owned by the owner.
+One in three households in New Zealand and Stokes Valley, and research indicates that rental houses are more likely to be colder, older and have less efficient heating, and generally tend to be lower quality than the homes of owners.

-Moldy, damp and cold houses are associated with negative health outcomes, particularly diseases like colds and asthma, as well as cardiovascular diseases.
-Furthermore, people who reported four or more key home quality issues often suffer from poor life satisfaction and lower well-being.
+Damp, mouldy and cold homes can have negative health outcomes, particularly diseases like colds and influenza, asthma, and cardiovascular diseases.
+In addition, people who have reported four or more key house quality problems often experience less satisfaction in their lives and lower psychological well-being.

-The improvement in the standard of Stokes Valley rental property will help tenants experience improved mental and physical health as well as lessen interruption to learning, work and living because of illnesses.
-Your investment is also protected from mildew, mould and damp-related damage, which completed jobs in less costs of maintenance in the long run.
+The improvement in the standard of Stokes Valley rental property will help tenants experience improved mental and physical health as well as lessen disruption to work, learning and living due to illnesses.
+Your investment is also better safeguarded from mildew, mould and damp-related damage, which results in lower maintenance costs in the long run.

-Begin now by calling about the Stokes Valley Healthy Home assessment on your rental property right now.
+Start now and call about the Stokes Valley Healthy Home assessment on your rental property today.

 healthy homes assessment compliance